 MHRA Specifications on Ventilators

-Thus, the document describes the minimal requirements ventilator shall meet be acceptable for clinical use.
+The document describes the minimal requirements ventilators shall meet in order to be acceptable for clinical use.
 It also describes certain functions that are preferred but could be omitted if such omission is necessary to accelerate the procedures related to making the device available to the healthcare authorities.
-The document also highlights the position of the Agency on other functions and features ventilators could have, stating that these elements are less important and should not impact placing the device on the market.
+The document also highlights the position of the MHRA on other functions and features ventilators could have, stating that these elements are less important and should not impact placing the device on the market.